SkyWork Airlines

-SkyWork Airlines was a Swiss airline with its head office in Belp near Bern and its base at Bern Airport.
+SkyWork Airlines was a Swiss airline with its head office in Belp (BE) near Bern and its base at Bern Airport.
 It primarily operated scheduled flights to destinations across Europe, with additional charter operations throughout the summer months.
 The airline declared bankruptcy on 29 August 2018 and ceased all operations the same day.

 History

 Development

 The airline's head office was originally in the north terminal of Bern Airport in Belp.

 The last of three Bombardier Dash 8 Q400 were transferred to Air Berlin by October 2014.
 Also in October 2014, London-Southend replaced London-City as SkyWork's destination for London.
 By April 2015 SkyWork had announced a decrease in their London operations from 12 return flights per week to 9 per week.
 From July 2015 SkyWork served London-City Airport via a stopover at EuroAirport Basel Mulhouse Freiburg.
 In 2016 the airline introduced flights from Bern to Usedom via Basel as well.

 In November 2015, SkyWork announced the termination of their ACMI contract with Darwin Airline by December 2015.
 Scheduled flights to London-Southend were terminated due to capacity restrictions.
 At the same time, SkyWork announced the retirement of their fleet of Dornier 328-110s by autumn 2017 as these were gradually replaced with Saab 2000s.
 In October 2016, SkyWork entered an interline agreement with Air France-KLM, integrating Bern into that group's global network through Amsterdam.

 In October 2017, SkyWork called off plans for extensive scheduled operations from Sion Airport to several European cities, catering for skiing tourism, due to low demand.
 At the same time, the airline also cancelled its service from Basel to London City Airport.